 The curse works on her sons, as well.
 Men can become dominated by a woman, whether she appears to be dominating or fragile, and put pleasing the woman before pleasing God, to their own detriment and that of their children and other responsibilities.

-Another part of Eve's curse was that because she fell into satan's snare, she would now grieve for her children.
-Of course, this aspect of her curse also affects men.
-Children would be subjected to miseries that sometimes parents could do nothing to prevent.
-Because death had come into their world, God multiplied conception to to prevent underpopulation, compensating for those lost to disease, accidents, the ravages of animals, suicide, and murder, as well as those who were mutilated to prevent conception.
+Another part of Eve's curse was that, because she fell into satan's snare, she would now grieve for her children.
+Of course, this aspect of her curse also affects men who are fathers.
+Children are subjected to miseries that sometimes parents can do nothing to prevent.
+Because death came into their world, God multiplied conception to to prevent underpopulation, compensating for those lost to disease, accidents, the ravages of animals, suicide, and murder, as well as those who were mutilated to prevent conception.

 Before the Fall, women were probably meant to ovulate perhaps once a year, or maybe only once in several years, thereby giving each child adequate attention in their early years, and preventing women from being continually pregnant.
-As time went on, the curse increased so that women ovulated more often, had to deal with menstruation more often, and many children born in a family in a relatively short period of time were a challenge to both parents and siblings.
+As time went on, the curse increased so that women ovulated more often and had to deal with menstruation more frequently.
+Many children born in a family in a relatively short period of time were a challenge both to parents and siblings.

 I cite the case of my mother's family.
 She is the youngest girl in a family of sixteen children.
 My grandparents actually had 22 children, but the six youngest died at birth, including two sets of twins.
 My grandparents had to work very hard to support sixteen children, and they did not have adequate time to give every child the attention they needed.
 While they were growing up, the older children looked after the middle children, who, in turn, looked after the younger children.

 In spite of being looked after by older siblings, my mother longed for her mother's attention.
-Though logically she understood that my grandmother could not give her the attention she craved because she had to share her with so many other siblings and Grandma had so much farm work to do, emotionally she could not reconcile herself to the lack.
-If she'd had a lot of her mother's attention when she was very young, she would have felt much more secure and confident of her place in the world.
+Though logically she understood that my grandmother could not give her the attention she craved because she had to share her with so many other siblings, and Grandma had so much farm work to do, emotionally she could not reconcile herself to the lack.
+If she'd had more of her mother's attention and displays of affection when she was very young, she would have felt much more secure and confident of her place in the world.

 Increased conception is what that part of the curse means, not that there would be pain in childbirth.
 Conception is at one end of a pregnancy and birth is at the other; they are not the same thing.
 There is pain in childbirth quite often, simply because pain and disease has infiltrated God's creation; not because God ordained that all women should suffer in this particular way because of what Eve did.
-Pain in childbirth it isn't always the case, though, and when it is absent, it isn't necessarily because the mother is a Christian and has gained victory over pain through her faith in Yeshua.
-There are women who aren't Christians who give birth without pain because they have not been set up in their culture to expect it.
+Not everybody experiences labour pain, but when it is absent, it isn't necessarily because the mother is a Christian and has gained victory over pain through her faith in Yeshua.
+There are women who aren't Christians who give birth without pain because they have not been set up in their culture to expect it, or their child is born very quickly, or they are built for easy births.
 Eve probably did not experience pain in childbirth; she was in superb physical condition.

 Adam and Eve shared each others' curses, as they were one flesh.
 Work is not easy for women, and men also become subject to manipulation by others when they do not give God first place in their heart.
-They also worry about their children and grieve when their children suffer, just as women do.
-And increased conception presents challenges for them, just as it makes things complicated for women, though perhaps not to the same degree because a man can walk away from his responsibilities to his children easier than a woman can, though he has to answer to God later for the children he sired and left to be raised in poverty without a father to provide for them and protect them.
+Men also worry about their children and grieve when their children suffer, just as women do.
+And increased conception presents challenges for men, requiring larger expenses and claims on their time to connect with their children and teach them how to deal with life.

 It was not long before both Adam and Eve were grieved for their children.
 The eldest killed his younger brother and then he was exiled, along with one of their daughters.

-Cain, the eldest, took an interest in agriculture.
-He was not a simple farmer.
+Cain, the eldest, was not a simple farmer.
 His intellect was beyond what we know in our modern times as genius.
-He was a scientist.
+He was a scientist who specialized in agriculture.

 Sunday School and Bible storybook pictures show Cain and his brother Abel wearing animal skins, like cavemen.
 That is too ridiculous.
 Why would people as intelligent as them wear such crude garments?
 The skins their parents wore when they were driven out of the Garden of Eden were ceremonial garments.
 God did not prohibit them from wearing other types of clothes.

-Adam and Eve were vegetarians and it was repugnant to them to kill animals, even when it was necessary.
+Adam and Eve were vegetarians, apart from when they were required to eat of the sacrifice for sin, and it was repugnant to them to kill animals, even when it was necessary.
 Softer, more comfortable and more attractive clothes could be made from plant fibres and woven from animal hair.
 Besides that, it's too warm to wear fur when the temperature is always 76o Fahrenheit.
-Even leather would be too warm, especially to work in.
+Even leather would be too warm, especially for work clothes.

 I think that Cain experimented with hybrids and thought he could produce better plants than God.
 I think he looked for a way to overcome the curse that was on the ground by seeing if he could make the plants more productive.
 In his fertile mind, many ideas sprouted and he was probably quite successful in his endeavours, which made him even more proud.

 Abel opted for the life of a shepherd.
 It was easier to make textiles if animals with wool were kept herded together.
-Perhaps the sister whom Abel was slated to marry was a weaver and supplying clothing and fabrics for interior decorating was their particular industry.
+Perhaps the sister whom Abel was slated to marry was a weaver and supplying fabrics for curtains, bedding, cushions, and clothing was their particular industry.